depositions-for-witnesses-expert-tips depositions-for-witnesses-expert-tips

 Techniques for Managing Stress During Depositions

 Proper techniques help witnesses manage stress effectively during depositions.
-These methods range from breathing exercises to mindfulness practices.
+These methods depend on the various breathing exercises and the mindfulness practices.

 Mindfulness and Visualization Techniques